© 2023 by T.S. Hewitt. Proudly created with Wix.com

 Recent Work

-Elizabeth Hazen is a poet and essayist whose work has appeared in Best American Poetry 2013, Southwest Review, The Threepenny Review, The Normal School, and other journals.
-She teaches English at Calvert School in Baltimore, Maryland.
+Elizabeth Hazen is a poet and essayist whose work has appeared in Best American Poetry, Epoch, Fourth Genre, Southwest Review, The Threepenny Review, The Normal School, and other journals.
 Chaos Theories is her first book.
+Her second book, Girls Like Us, was published in March, 2020.

 In the Press